 A sequel to the classic strategy game Clash of Clans, Clash Royale changes up the formula from tower defence to short, intense matches between players, utilising elements of card-battler and arena games.
 It’s also got a very active multiplayer scene, letting you battle with players from across the globe to rise in the rankings and earn rewards.
 And once again, it’s also free.

 Many of you might remember playing Runescape when you were younger, but it kept going, kept improving itself, and has now made the move to mobile.
 Form a band of adventurers with your friends and go complete quests or face foes in co-op combat.
-Runescape Mobile may currently be in testflight on iOS and early access on mobile, but now is as good a time as ever to hop on the adventure train.

 This game is perfect for those of you who want the unadulterated nostalgia trip of descending back into ye olde world of Runescape, complete with pixelated models and those weirdly squeaky combat sounds.
-Old School Runescape is a trip down memory lane, perfect for friends who you might have played the game with in its original iteration.
-It’s also still a pretty decent MMORPG in its own right, with fun quests, and a real quirky vibe.
+Old School Runescape is a trip down memory lane, perfect for friends who you might have played the game within its original iteration.
+It’s also still a pretty decent MMORPG in its own right, with fun quests and a real quirky vibe.